 To perform a full investigation on an individual desuperheater, we recommend that it is removed from its location in the pipeline and then disassembled as described in Section 7.2 of this Manual.

-Things to be checked during dis-assembly are as follows:-
+Things to be checked during disassembly are as follows:-

-1. Eroded and corroded parts, particularly the steam nozzle and the diffuser.
+Eroded and corroded parts, particularly the steam nozzle and the internal diffuser, including the water holes.

 If the internal components are worn or corroded, spares should be fitted.